kundalik5545/finac-fold/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Troubleshooting

+### "prepared statement 's1' already exists" Error

+If you encounter this error when running `prisma db push` or migrations, it means you're using a pooled connection (PgBouncer) which doesn't support prepared statements required by Prisma migrations.

+**Solution**: Ensure you have set the `SHADOW_DATABASE_URL` environment variable with a direct connection (port 5432, without `?pgbouncer=true`) as described above.
+The `prisma.config.ts` file is configured to use `SHADOW_DATABASE_URL` for migrations, while your application uses `DATABASE_URL` (pooled connection) for runtime.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.